SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 ## Code deprecation

 For a complex and rapidly evolving libraries maintaining backward compatibility while improving existing features can be challenging.
-Code deprecation allows to properly mark obsolete code and by warning users, helps them in transitioning for better alternatives.
+Code deprecation allows to properly mark obsolete code and by warning users, helps them in transitioning to better alternatives.

 ### @deprecated JSDoc annotation